nginx-proxy/nginx-proxy/test2/README.md

 Also this requests replacement is preconfigured to use the Certificate Authority root certificate [certs/ca-root.crt](certs/) to validate https connections.

+Furthermore, the nginxproxy methods accept an additional keyword parameter: `ipv6` which forces requests made against containers to use the containers IPv6 address when set to `True`.
+If IPv6 is not supported by the system or docker, that particular test will be skipped.

+    def test_forwards_to_web1_ipv6(docker_compose, nginxproxy):
+        r = nginxproxy.get("http://web1.nginx-proxy.tld/port", ipv6=True)
+        assert r.status_code == 200
+        assert r.text == "answer from port 81\n"

 ### The web docker image